XingxinHE/CSharp_Notes/0.StepByStep/README.md

 The preceding method simply records the current loop index into a <u>shared variable</u> `j`, and store back the `j` value to current index of the array.

-This is WRONG!!! **Try NOT to use shared variable in concurrent process!!!:warning:**
+This is WRONG!!! **Try NOT to use shared variable in concurrent process!!!⚠**